bearclaw-proxy/bearclaw/DESIGN.md

   - Send the request through an upstream proxy
 - Before the response is sent to the client:
   - Modify the response
-  - Determine if the request is calling an endpoint that runs code on the server.
-If it is:
-    - For each parameter in the request, identify whether the parameter is a:
-      - meaningful input to the server side functionality
-      - location that is used to designate server side functionality,
-      - not meaningful (e.g. a timestamp).
-  - Determine if the request location should be added to the sitemap
-    - Might ignore requests that return 404 or redirects, for example
 - Custom encodings
   - If there is a message or parameter encoding that is not supported by bearclaw, the user can define a custom one here that implements identify, decode, and encode functions.
 These